ReDI-School/intermediate-java/lesson5/index.md

 The main advantage is code reusability.
 We can write a method once, and use it multiple times.
 We do not have to rewrite the entire code each time.
 Think of it as, "write once, reuse multiple times".
 Methods also make code more readable and easier to debug.
-For example, getSquare() method is so readable, that we can know what this method will be calculating the square of a number.
+For example, a method named `getSquare()` is so readable that we can know that this method will be calculating the square of a number whenever it is called.

 ## Method visibility

 - `private`: Can only be accessed within the owning class
 - `protected`: Can only be accessed within the owning class, classes within the same package and any sub-class of the owning class
-- `[no-visibilty]`: Can only be accessed within the class, classes within the same package
+- `[no-visibilty]`: Can only be accessed within the class and classes within the same package
-- `public`: Can be access from anywhere.
+- `public`: Can be accessed from anywhere.

 ## Static Methods

-Static methods like the main method belongs to the class.
+Static methods like the `main` method belongs to the class and you do not need an instance of the class to invoke it.
 If you define a static method call `myMethod` in a class called `MyClass` you can invoke that method by using the class in the following way:

 ```java
 MyClass.myMethod(...)
 ```

-Note that a static method can be called by and from anywhere as long as the method visibility allows it.

 ### Example 1:
 ```java